QianyinLu/QianyinLu.github.io/content/First-blog.md

 Summary: Static Site with Pelican

-**This first blog will describe how to generate a static page using pelican and upload it to github.**
+**This first blog will describe how to generate a static page using pelican and upload it to GitHub.**

 ## Build a New Repository
-The first step is to create a new repository in github.
+The first step is to create a new repository on GitHub.
 I simply renamed the new repository using my own user name.
 I followed the instructions provided by [GitHub](https://pages.github.com/) and initialize the repository with a README file and a MIT license.
 After that, I cloned this repository to the local machine and locate the system to work under this cloned folder.
 I also created a new branch called source to store and change my source code so that the master branch only works for serving files.

 ## Create a Static Site with Pelican
 The next step is to use the static site generater [Pelican](https://blog.getpelican.com/) to create my own personal website.
 I listed several steps used to achieve such goal: